Thursday, 18th Nov. 2021

 Panel hosted by Interlink Academy, MEDAS 21, Thomson Foundation

 Trust between journalists and their audience is an important topic in media development.
 It is the main topic on this conference too.
 But what about trust (and distrust) between the various actors in media development?
 Between IMAOs and their partners?
 Between donors and stakeholders in the so called ‘field’?
 In all these relations trust appears to be a pressing issue which depends on partnership, ownership and cooperation across world regions and (institutional) cultures.
 In this panel, we look at the issue of trust from various perspectives in order to deepen our understanding of its role in international media development cooperation.
 Based on a variety of examples – ranging from the Pakistani, the German and the agricultural context – as well as broader empirical evidence, we hope to spark a lively discussion.

 Said Nazir, Tribal News Network, Pakistan

-Christoph Spurk, Institute of Applied Media Studies, Zurich University of Applied Sciences
+Christoph Spurk, Institute for Applied Media Studies in Zurich

 Ines Drefs, Program Director MEDAS 21